z0736190100/CV/README.md

     - Contributed to the DAO system and developed Spring MVC controllers.
     - Managed Spring IoC configuration to reduce code redundancy.
 - Challenges:
-    - Application-level logging service
+    - Application-level logging service.
-    - ELK stack integration
+    - Google Cloud logging monitoring integration, discussed with the team and developed logging conventions and standardize the messages' content, Policies for user and sensitive information.
+In result, that improved the troubleshooting process and logs traversing tremendously
-- Technologies: Java 17, Spring Boot, Spring REST, ELK stack
+- Technologies: Java 17, Spring Boot, Spring REST, Google Cloud.

 #### Liferay Portal Initializer

 Tool for Liferay DXP developers.
-Aims to automate boot-strapping process of portal-based sites and applications.
+Aims to automate a bootstrapping process of portal-based sites and applications.
 Helps eliminate substantial amount of "manual labor" by describing infrastructure and content in a single XML descriptor file.

 - Role: Java Developer
 - Responsibilities:
     - Contributed to the DAO system and developed Spring MVC controllers.
     - Managed Spring IoC configuration to reduce code redundancy.
 - Challenges:
-    - Application Audit Service implementation
+    - Application Audit Service implementation.
-- Technologies: Java, Spring Boot, OSGi, Liferay DXP, XML
+- Technologies: Java, Spring Boot, OSGi, Liferay DXP, XML.

 #### Municipal Portals